How Long Does Copyright Protection Last for My Self-Published Book?

 Congratulations!
 You’ve poured your heart and soul into your book, spent countless hours writing, editing, and perfecting it, and now it’s finally out in the world.
-But as you bask in the joy of being a published author, there’s an important question you might be asking yourself: How long is my work protected?
+But as you bask in the joy of being a published author, there’s an important question you might be asking yourself: How long does copyright protection last?

-Here’s a startling fact: **70% of self-published authors risk losing control of their intellectual property due to a lack of understanding about copyright law**.
+Here’s a startling fact: 70% of self-published authors risk losing control of their intellectual property due to a lack of understanding about copyright law.
 Copyright protection is a crucial aspect of being an author, especially when you’re self-publishing.
 It’s what ensures that your hard work remains yours and that no one else can profit from your creativity without your permission.
-But the world of copyright law can seem daunting, filled with legal jargon and complex rules that can leave anyone scratching their head.
+However, how long does copyright protection typically last depends on various factors, and navigating copyright law can seem daunting, filled with legal jargon and complex rules that can leave anyone scratching their head.

 What is Copyright Protection?